Geography of Ethiopia

 Ethiopia is located in the Horn of Africa.
 It is bordered by Eritrea to the north, Djibouti and Somalia to the east, Sudan and South Sudan to the west, and Kenya to the south.
-Ethiopia has a high central plateau, the Abyssinian Highlands (or Ethiopian Highlands) that varies from 1290 to 3000 m above sea level, with some 25 mountains whose peaks rise over 4,000 meters (13,200ft), the highest being Ras Dashen at 4,543 meters (14,538ft).
+Ethiopia has a high central plateau, the Abyssinian Highlands (or Ethiopian Highlands) that varies from 1290 to 3000 m above sea level, with some 25 mountains whose peaks rise over 4,000 meters (13,200 ft), the highest being Ras Dashen at 4,543 meters (14,538 ft).

 Elevation is generally highest just before the point of descent to the Great Rift Valley, which splits the plateau diagonally.
 A number of rivers cross the plateau; notably the Blue Nile rising from Lake Tana.
 The plateau gradually slopes to the lowlands of the Sudan on the west and the Somali-inhabited plains to the east.
 Ethiopia's westernmost locality is Pibor River opposite the Sudanese village of Denjok.
 Its easternmost locality lies along the eastern border of Dollo Zone opposite Puntland and Galmudug states.